ZeroPHP

 Sending Mail

 Use the Mail facade (registered in core/kernel.php) to compose messages.
-The callback receives a Zero\Lib\Mail\Message instance with fluent helpers for addressing and content.
+The callback receives a Zero\Lib\Mail\Message instance with fluent helpers for addressing, headers, and content.
+The default from address is pulled from configuration, but you can override it per message.

 use Mail;